 A Helping Hand

-Roy Morejon, president of Enventys Partners, says partnering with an agency gives project creators more time and resources to run a prosperous campaign.
+Roy Morejon, president of Enventys Partners, says partnering with an agency gives creators more time and resources to run a prosperous campaign.
 “Running a crowdfunding project is not the sort of thing where you set it up, launch, and then come back 30 days later to collect your money,” Morejon says.

 As a vertically integrated product development, crowdfunding and inbound marketing agency, Enventys handles “every aspect of campaign management”, Morejon says — “gathering leads before launch, writing copy for the campaign page, photography and graphic design, social media, emailing marketing, Facebook Ads, public relations and more”.